Watch: PM Modi praises CM Mamata Banerjee amid Amphan and COVID-19

 After the aerial survey, PM Modi hold a review meeting with West Bengal Chief Minister Mamata Banerjee and State Governor Jagdeep Dhankhar to discuss relief measures.

-In the video PM Modi said dealing two severe crisis like coronavirus and cyclone is opposite because of maintaining social distancing.
+In the video PM Modi said dealing two severe crises like coronavirus and cyclone is opposite because of maintaining social distancing.

 #WATCH Dealing with #COVID19 requires social distancing whereas battling the #AmphanCyclone requires people to move to safer areas.
 Despite these contradictions, West Bengal under leadership of Mamata ji is fighting well.
 We are with them in these adverse times: PM pic.twitter.com/pBxjWTlZTq— ANI (@ANI) May 22, 2020